Brooke Nunn: Career

+Wellington Phoenix

+On 24 October 2025, Nunn was signed by New Zealand club Wellington Phoenix on a one-year contract through to the end of the 2025–26 season.
+During the regular season, Nunn made 20 appearances and scored 6 goals, becoming the Phoenix's golden boot for the season alongside Pia Vlok.
+Following a successful season with Wellington, the club renewed Nunn on a one-year contract for the 2026–27 season.
+She and Makala Woods became the first international players to have their contracts renewed for a second season with the Phoenix Women.

+In the postseason, Nunn was selected for the A-Leagues All Stars Women team that will play against Women's Super League (WSL) club Chelsea in the 2026 game at Allianz Stadium in Moore Park, Sydney as part of the 2026 Sydney Super Cup.

 Style of play

 Nunn plays as a midfielder, winger, or forward.
 Australian news website Impetus Football wrote in 2025 that she "brings energy, creativity, and experience to the... attack.
 She’s known for her flair and ability to beat defenders one-on-one, using sharp footwork and clever movement to find space and create chances... thrives on frustrating her opponents, often drawing fouls and forcing errors through relentless pressure".